-I decided nearly three months before posting this to stop coloring my hair.
-There were several reasons for this momentous decision.
+I decided nearly three months before writing this article to stop coloring my hair.
+There were several reasons for my momentous decision.
 Before I list them, let me give you some background about my hair and the problems I've encountered in my quest to improve it.

 A year later, I had enough hair to pull back and catch with a barrette, and the color was a very dark brown.
 It had grown enough in length to be cut just shy of my ears in a very straight cut.
 My hair was still fine and straight as a ruler.
 No curl, no body.
 I would be getting home perms by the time I started to school at age five.
 Until then, I spent Saturday nights sleeping on pin-curled hair as Mom tried to force my stubborn locks to at least curve, if not curl, for Sunday morning church attendance.

 Sleeping on bobby pins wasn’t comfortable, but that was a breeze compared to choking on the noxious fumes of chemicals contained in a home perm kit.
-My mom, like many mothers of that period, longed for her daughter to look like child actress Shirley Temple with her cute smile and ringlets.
-However, my mother gave birth to a truculent child with limp hair that hung from its roots in perfectly straight lines.
+My mom, like many mothers of that period, longed for her daughter to look like child actress Shirley Temple, a moppet whose ringlets were popular when said mothers were young.
+However, mine gave birth to a truculent child with limp hair that hung from its roots in perfectly straight lines.
 Mom tried to change my hair—oh, how she tried!
 But the curls wrought by bobby-pinned circles slid out within an hour or so, and perms in those days just made my hair frizzy and fried.

-My hair has always grown quickly, especially when it’s permed or short, when I’d prefer it to grow more slowly.
+My hair has always grown quickly, especially while permed or short, when I’d prefer it to grow much more slowly.
 My mother believed fervently in girls wearing their hair cut short, so it was never any longer than just below my rather large ears (which she did like to cover, and I don’t blame her—I still do).
-I would be an adult before I had long hair.
+I would be married before I had long hair.
 I grew it long in the ‘60s—long, ruler-straight (when it was fashionable) and parted in the middle.
 During that period, I shampooed it every morning and let it dry naturally for several hours.
-But, wait...
+But, wait . . .
 I’m getting ahead of my story.
 Let me backtrack a bit.